 Having A Poor Pricing Strategy

-Pricing plays a pivotal role in early-stage startups.
+Pricing plays a pivotal role in early-stage startups, and it is one of the major reasons why startups fail.
 It can either make or break your business.
 However, determining prices for a startup comes with its own challenges, especially for consumers in the Indian market.

 The science of pricing requires understanding your competitor’s cost and market demand.
 It allows businesses to set a good margin based on customers’ perception of value and keep the prices in line with competitors.